Discovering Your Style: How To Collect & Organize Your Design Inspiration With Intention

 If you don’t already have a Pinterest account or Google Drive, set up an account on either one for free.
 Then create some pin boards or folders to categorize what you’re saving, this will make it easier to edit down your vision later.
 You can Install the Pinterest app on your mobile, and you can also install the widget tool into your browser extensions to easily save directly to your board of choice while browsing.
 Here are 8 categories that I recommend you start with, add more as you like, break it down to specific rooms if needed.
 If you don’t plan on saving images regularly you can use fewer folders/boards.

-Rooms I love - Images of spaces and rooms you love (aside from kitchens and bathrooms)
+Rooms I love - Images of spaces and rooms you love (separate from kitchens and bathrooms)

 Millwork Details - (doors, mouldings, trims, staircase railings, beams, fireplace mantles, panelling, builtins)